dahmedk1999/Cmpe131project/README.md

+ # AbleGO
+ Uses Google Maps Javascript API and Directions API to display map and directions.
  ### This project uses Node.js and Electron to build and package the html files into an desktop application.

 Tutorial and installation links found here: